Tecashe/reachai/USAGE.md

-# ReachAI Usage Guide
+# Mailfra Usage Guide

-## Getting Started with ReachAI
+## Getting Started with Mailfra

-This guide will walk you through the complete workflow of using ReachAI to run successful cold email campaigns.
+This guide will walk you through the complete workflow of using mailfra to run successful cold email campaigns.

 ---